debops/debops/docs/ifupdown-systemd.rst

 are enabled by ``allow-auto`` parameter are up before the :file:`network-online.target` is reached.
-This makes that target usable on Debian/Ubuntu hosts; services that depend on that target should work properly with assumption that the host has network connectivity at that point.
+This makes that target usable on Debian/Ubuntu hosts; services that depend on that target should work properly with the assumption that the host has network connectivity at that point.

 ifup-allow-boot.service